 Treatment & outcomes: Thyroid cancer

-These principles do not apply to anaplastic (undifferentiated) carcinoma, to medullary thyroid carcinoma or lymphoma of the thyroid.
+These principles do not apply to anaplastic (undifferentiated) carcinoma, to medullary thyroid carcinoma or lymphoma of the thyroid, as these cell types do not possess an iodine trap mechanism.

 Female patients must not be pregnant and all patients must remain in the room until their whole body radiation dose is below acceptable and legal limits.
 After discharge, the patient must avoid close contact with children or pregnant women or travel by air flights (where they may be seated next to such individuals) for two weeks.
 These facts worry some patients but they may be re-assured that these precautions are just exceeding safe precautions and the patient is not discharged until the legal limits on dose have been measured and are acceptable for normal circulation in the adult population.
 The risk for the patient himself/herself is minimal.

 Following radical thyroidectomy for any thyroid carcinoma (of whatever subtype), the patient is placed on thyroid hormone replacement, necessarily because the normal thyroid tissue has been removed.
-In the case of differentiated thyroid cancer (papillary and follicular variants) the dose of thyroid hormone replacement is high enough to fully suppress the pituitary TSH (the hormone from the pituitary that controls thyroid secretion, but which can act as a growth promoter for differentiated thyroid cancer); for the other forms of thyroid cancer in where surgery is performed, notably medullary thyroid cancer (the replacement dose is just kept in the normal range).
+In the case of differentiated thyroid cancer (papillary and follicular variants) the dose of thyroid hormone replacement is high enough to fully suppress the pituitary TSH (the hormone from the pituitary that controls thyroid secretion, but which can act as a growth promoter for differentiated thyroid cancer).

-Later, the patient will be converted to T4 (thyroxine) which is longer acting and the optimal dose of each is monitored by serum testing – the ideal is one that renders the serum T3 in the normal range and suppresses the serum level of the pituitary TSH hormone (demonstrating that there is no pituitary drive to thyroid tissue, which could theoretically include differentiated thyroid cancer cells).
+Later, the patient is kept on thyroid hormone: T4 (thyroxine) which suppresses the serum level of the pituitary TSH hormone (such that there is no pituitary drive to thyroid tissue, as TSH could theoretically stimulate differentiated thyroid cancer cells to divide).

 The second specific test is a serum marker test and relies on the fact that there is a specific thyroid protein molecule that is secreted into the blood by normal and differentiated thyroid cancer cells; it is called ‘thyroglobulin’.